Skip to content

 (i) Investments i.e. stock and shares.
 Ordinarily, bearer Securities are said to be the best form of securities.
 The auditor should examine them and their valuation should be checked.
 Registered Securities can be deposited with the lender for loans.
 It would be in the interest of the lender if securities are transferred in his name.

 (iii) Insurance Policies.
 The auditor should inspect the insurance policies.
 It should be ensured that the interests of the lender have been duly recognized by the insurance company.
-It should be seen that loans are granted within the amount of surrender value of the policy and the auditor should examine the certificate issued by the insurance company in this connection.
+It should be seen that loans are granted within the amount of the surrender value of the policy and the auditor should examine the certificate issued by the insurance company in this connection.

 (iv) Guarantee by Third Parties.
-The value of security depends upon the status of the guarantor.
+The value of a security depends upon the status of the guarantor.
 The auditor should ascertain whether his position continues to be as such throughout the term for which the loan is granted.
-Such a guarantee must be conveyed mind and there should be nothing in it which might go against the interests of the lender.
+Such a guarantee must be conveyed in mind and there should be nothing in it which might go against the interests of the lender.

-The following points should specially be noted:
+The following points should especially be noted:

 (i) Examine the Mortgage Deed to know the nature of the mortgage or the charge whether fixed or floating:

-(ii) to see that the right of selling a property mortgaged has exercised with the due approval of the mortgagee;
+(ii) to see that the right of selling a property mortgaged has been exercised with the due approval of the mortgagee;

 (iii) If it is sold, to ensure that there is nothing beyond the conditions laid down; and